-Our curricula are accessible on any device via your web browser, and we are compatible with all recent versions of Safari, Firefox, Chrome, and Internet Explorer.
+Our curricula are accessible on any device via your web browser, and we are compatible with all recent version of Safari, Firefox, Chrome, and Internet Explorer.

 There’s a good chance we do!
-We integrate with all major LMS systems.
-Let us know which one you’re using and we’ll discuss our integration.
+We integrate with most major LMS systems via Common Cartridge (LTI).
+Let us know which LMS you’re using and we’ll discuss our integration.

-Our curriculum is authored by Illustrative Mathematics, founded by noted mathematician and standards author Bill McCallum.
-The Illustrative Mathematics team has extensive experience with materials creation, based on years of providing free K–12 supplemental materials and resources.
+Our curriculum is authored by Illustrative Mathematics, led by noted mathematician and standards author Bill McCallum.
+The Illustrative Mathematics team has extensive experience with materials creation based on years of providing free K–12 supplemental materials and resources.
 Learn more.